Technology, Customer Authentication and PSD2: payment service providers (and retailers) - are you ready?

 There are exemptions listed in the Regulation, including where contactless electronic payments do not exceed €50 and cumulatively do not exceed €150, although every fifth transaction will still require strong customer authentication.
 Similarly, there will be an exemption for remote electronic payment transactions that do not exceed €30 and where the cumulative amount of the transactions does not exceed €100.
 Again, every fifth transaction will require strong customer authentication.

 Other exemptions include where the payer creates a list of whitelisted trusted beneficiaries in advance, and when a payer creates a series of recurring transactions for the same amount with the same payee (such as subscriptions).
 However, strong customer authentication will be required to set up or amend the lists, and payment service providers will have the option to conduct ‘spot checks’, imposing requirements for strong customer authentication.

 When implementing dual authentication as a payment service provider, it is key that you understand your obligations if wishing to apply the exemptions, particularly in relation to recording and monitoring the necessary data, which must be readily available for review by competent authorities on their request.

 Although it is the responsibility of payment service providers to implement measures of authentication, retailers and other merchants should be seeking to engage payment service providers who can demonstrate lower fraud rates, and frictionless technology, as this will allow for a smoother consumer payment experience with fewer challenges.

-For more information about steps that you should take in preparation for the Regulation, please get in touch with Owen Watkins or James Gill.
+For more information about steps that you should take in preparation for the Regulation, please get in touch with James Gill.